magik-sword/Kaggle-Challenge/README.md

 * **Challenge:** The task, as defined by the Kaggle challenge, is to use a dataset of health indicators such as pulse, respiratory rate, and temperature to predict whether a horse lived, died, or was euthanized.
 * **Approach:** The challenge is a multi-class classification one, so an XGBoost model with tuned hyperparameters was chosen.
-* **Summary:** The XGBoost model achieved a micro-averaged F1 score of 0.73484; the current best score for the challenge is 0.78181.
+* **Summary:** The XGBoost model achieved a micro-averaged F1-score of 0.73484; the current best score for the challenge is 0.78181.

 ## Summary of Work Done